earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 !!! note

     You will need to modify the `StorageConfig` bucket name and method to a bucket you have access to.
-There are multiple options for configuring S3 access: `s3_from_config`, which requires credentials passed as arguments, `s3_from_env` and `s3_anonymous`.
+There are multiple options for configuring S3 access: `s3_from_config`, `s3_from_env` and `s3_anonymous`.
 For more configuration options, see the [configuration page](./configuration.md).

 !!! note